npfernandes/ensemblify/README.md

 ## The `analysis` module
 With the `analysis` module, you can create an interactive graphical dashboard displaying structural information calculated from the conformational ensemble of your protein of interest.

-To create an interactive graphical dashboard, provide the path to your ensemble in trajectory format, the path to your trajectory's topology file, the name you want to use for your protein and what structural metrics you want to calculate (by default, all available metrics are calculated).
+To do this, provide your ensemble in trajectory format, your trajectory's topology file and the name you want to use for your protein in the graphical dashboard.

 Using the `ensemblify` command in a terminal:

-    ensemblify -a trajectory.xtc topology.pdb trajectory_name
+    ensemblify -a -traj trajectory.xtc -top topology.pdb -id trajectory_name

 Inside a Python script or Jupyter Notebook: